China's new high-tech aircraft carrier could launch in early 2022, satellite imagery analysis shows - KESQ

 The new launchers will allow China to launch a wider variety of planes from the Type 003 faster and with more ammunition.

-Matthew Funiole, senior fellow at the CSIS’s China Project, said the Type 003 would be the Chinese military’s “first foray into a modern aircraft carrier.”
+Matthew Funaiole, senior fellow at the CSIS’s China Project, said the Type 003 would be the Chinese military’s “first foray into a modern aircraft carrier.”

 “This is a pretty significant step forward,” he said.
 “They’ve really committed to building out a carrier program, and they continue to push the boundaries of what they’re able to do.”